Bintang Mountains Regency

-Pegunungan Bintang Regency or Bintang Mountains Regency is a regency in the Indonesian province of Highland Papua.
-It covers an area of 15,683 km2, and had a population of 65,434 at the 2010 Census and 77,872 at the 2020 Census.
-The administrative centre is Oksibil.
+Pegunungan Bintang Regency or Bintang Mountains Regency ("Bintang" means "star") is a regency in the Indonesian province of Highland Papua.
+It was created on 11 December 2002 from the north-eastern districts of Jayawijaya Regency.
+It covers an area of 15,683 km2, and had a population of 65,434 at the 2010 Census and 77,872 at the 2020 Census; the official estimate as at mid 2024 was 114,581 – comprising 61,112 males and 53,469 females.
+The administrative centre is the town of Oksibil.

 Name

 Pegunungan Bintang is the Indonesian name for the Star Mountains, a mountain range that is also shared by Papua New Guinea.
-Similarly, Star Mountains Rural LLG in Western Province, Papua New Guinea is also named after the mountain range.
+Similarly, Star Mountains Rural LLG in Western Province, Papua New Guinea is also named after the same mountain range.